 For more information, please watch the video below or call the Foundation office.

-Mobile Diabetic Retinopathy Program The Mobile Diabetic Retinopathy Program is designed to screen people throughout Illinois who are in high-risk categories for Diabetic Retinopathy/Macular Degeneration.
+Mobile Retinopathy Program The Mobile Retinopathy Program is designed to screen people throughout Illinois who are in high-risk categories for Diabetic Retinopathy/Macular Degeneration.
 Screenings are free and made possible through the use of a mobile unit which travels throughout Illinois.
 The mobile unit carries a non-mydriatic camera with digital imaging capability which photographs the retina.
 These digital images (computer photos) of the retina are reviewed by professional staff at Illinois Retina Associates.
 Those found to exhibit symptoms of these retinal diseases after screening are encouraged to seek the ophthalmologic assistance of their choice.

 The mobile unit is on the road from March 1st through November 30th every year.
 The Foundation Programs Department sends invitations to clubs throughout the state to host the Hearing Screening Unit.
 When a club decides to host the unit, they are sent a confirmation packet including their scheduled date, time, posters, and press releases.
 Weekend screenings are available.